928

 The 1979 space lego catalogue

-Within a year I’d acquired some smaller space sets, but around 1982 my friend Kevin received one of the larger ones, model number 924.
-This was part of a series of three spaceship models: 918, 924, and 928; all variations of the same blue and grey spaceship archetype (reminiscent but of course legally distinct from a Star Destroyer from Star Wars).
+Within a year I’d acquired some smaller space sets, but my friend Kevin acquired one of the larger ones, model number 924.
+This was part of a series of three spaceship models: 918, 924, and 928; all variations of the same blue and grey spaceship archetype (reminiscent of but legally distinct from a Start Wars Star Destroyer).
 924 was pretty decent; the engines at the back swung open to reveal a modest cargo bay.
 But the set that really impressed me was the big daddy of the series, 928.
-This behemoth sported four grey rocket engines, compared to 924’s two and 918’s one, and the cargo bay contained a moon buggy.
-When my grandparents went on holiday to Australia in 1983, my mother arranged, at my behest, for them to fetch back 928 (hopefully duty free!).
+This behemoth sported four grey rocket engines, compared to 924’s two and 918’s one.
+Its cargo bay contained not just a box of tools but a whole moon buggy.
+When my grandparents went on holiday to Australia in 1983, my mother announced that they would bring back 928(duty free!).

 Space lego model 6980